CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 17. You may not own multiple buildings unless your job allows for it.

-18. Players may NOT build on rooftops or anywhere that does not have buyable doors.
-	- Only build in buildings that are part of the map.
-Attaching props to the outside of the building is allowed in specific locations.
+18. Players may build in tunnels and on top of roofs.
+(Building on Rooftops is fine as long as there is a way to get to them without use of sweps)
+        - Building in tunnels is fine as long as there is a way to get around the base and it does not block the tunnel.
+	- Building on Rooftops is fine as long as there is a way to get to them without use of sweps.
-	- Example: Cannot make your own building in the mines, streets, beach, etc.
+	- Not Allowed Examples: Cannot make your own building in the mines/sewers, beach, in/on the water, etc.

 19. You may not spawn or edit the brightness of lights over 512 and a magnitude of 2.